michaelhaar/type-safe-sql-query/docs/abstraction-for-sql.md

 # Do we need an Abstraction for SQL?

+> TLDR: ORMs are great until they aren't.
+ORMs are kind of awkward and suffer a lot from the last mile problem.
+They are very close to the 100% complete solution, but fall just short.
+Use the parts that makes sense for you.
+Use raw SQL for the rest.
+>
+> => Many people enjoy writing SQL.

 ## Introduction

 [ThePrimeagen](https://twitter.com/ThePrimeagen) (I think he works at Netflix) recently published some videos about ORMs and SQL: